michaeleldred/michaeleldred.github.io/_posts/2022-03-14-continuous-integration-part-1.markdown

 ---
 layout: post
 title:  "Mobile Continuous Integration Using Godot and Azure Devops, Part 1: Testing and Pipelines"
-blurb: ""
+blurb: "First steps to creating a CI/CD pipeline using Godot and Azure Devops"
 og_image: /assets/header1.jpg
 date:   2022-03-14 19:34:57 -0600
 categories: ci cd azure devops godot gamedev
 ---
 <img src="{{ "/assets/header1.jpg" | absolute_url }}" alt="bay" class="post-pic"/>
 # Why
-I started this task mostly out of my own curiosity, to see how hard it would be to develop a CI/CD for my Godot Project, after encountering the pain of having to do releases for my previous mobile project [Shameless Plug!]().
+I started this task mostly out of my own curiosity, to see how hard it would be to develop a CI/CD for my Godot Project, after encountering the pain of having to do releases for my previous mobile project <a href="/infinibreak/">Shameless Plug!</a>.
 I also wanted to introduce Test Driven Development (TDD) to the project, partly to improve reliability and confidence in the project's stability.
 The main reason, however, was an opportunity to practice writing tests that was not provided in my day job.

 This is my first technical blog related to Godot and CI, so I am welcome to changes and improvements that can be made to it.
 I am documenting it first for myself so when I start a new project all of the steps are here and I can refer to my own documentation